rugk/offline-qr-code/README.md

 ## Notes

-"QR Code" is a registered trademark of DENSO WAVE.
+”QR Code” is a registered trademark of DENSO WAVE.

 ## Support developoment